 - Downsizing – the first thing to consider is whether you can downsize t reduce your general costs.
 If you can move to a cheaper home, which has lower rent and is smaller so lower council tax and costs less to heat, this could make a significant difference.
 You may also be able to downsize your vehicle to one that costs less money to insure, tax and drive.
 Although both of these options are big changes to make, they could make a significant difference to how much money you have to pay for other things.

 - Comparing prices and switching – everything that we buy has a price.
 However, if we buy items form different places, we may find that the prices will be lower.
-This includes everything form insurance to coffee.
+This includes everything from short term credit to coffee.
 So, think about every single thing that you pay for and whether there are cheaper alternatives that you can consider.
 You could switch providers for your electricity and broadband, change phone or television contracts, buy second hand clothing rather than new and start shopping at a cheaper supermarket.
 Obviously, you will need to make sure that you are getting good value for money and that you are happy with what you are buying.
 Sometimes buying cheap means that you get such poor quality things do not last long or they are just not very nice, but this will not always be the case.
 Sometimes paying extra for a fashionable brand name, is just not worth it at all.

 - Reducing spending on luxuries – it can be wise to cut down on buying items that you do not need.
 We all buy things that are not necessary such as paying towards hobbies, going out, holidays, extra clothes, gifts for people, alcohol, snacks and things like this.
 It can feel like if we go without any of these things that we are depriving ourselves of happiness.
 It is important though to remember that marketing companies are very clever at telling us what to think and that we can be happy without spending too much money.
 We also may not need to cut down on everything, but just be pickier about what we actually choose to buy.
 We may find that we will start to find it easy to go without certain things, as we do not really need them that much.
 It will all depend on how much you buy really.